KDE/neochat/README.md

 For Windows and Android [Craft](https://invent.kde.org/packaging/craft) is the primary choice.
 There are guides for setting up development environments for [Windows](https://community.kde.org/Get_Involved/development/Windows) and [Android](https://develop.kde.org/docs/packaging/android/building_applications/).

+### Building with support for voice / video calls

+[LiveKit](https://livekit.io) is needed for call support.
+Build the [Rust SDK](https://github.com/livekit/rust-sdks) and copy `liblivekit_ffi.so` to your usual library folder.
+Copy `livekit_ffi.h` to somewhere under your usual include folder.
+NeoChat should then automatically pick it up.

 ## Running

 Just start the executable in your preferred way - either from the build directory or from the installed location.